smcaine/cloud-native-storage/linstor/README.md

 ## Overview - Architecture

 Linstor uses DRBD (can be used without using zfs or lvm) to create distributed replicated storage pools.
-The commercial offering provides a helm chart which can be used to deploy everything needed to get LInstor running in your cluster.
+The commercial offering provides a helm chart which can be used to deploy everything needed to get Linstor running in your cluster.

 There is a community operator but unfortunately support for this is not provided by Linstor and the docs are not easy to follow, I would strongly recommend sticking with commercial offering.